The charts below allow for comparisons to be made between district scores and the scores for the nation and large cities nationally.

 - Click on any "sort" button to rank districts numerically by the data in that column.

 - Click on a jurisdiction to see how other jurisdictions compare in terms of statistical significance.

-Average scale scores and score gaps for students eligible and not eligible for the National School Lunch Program in eighth-grade NAEP mathematics, by jurisdiction: 2011
+Average scale scores for all students in fourth-grade NAEP mathematics, by jurisdiction: 2011

 > Score was higher or gap was wider than selected jurisdiction